-In this scope, the dynamic addition of filters is possible only by direct request of the endpoints.
+In this scope, the dynamic addition of filters is possible only by manipulating entried in the database directly.
 In the future development, this management could be added to the administration of users and institutions developed by Jan Skala in his thesis[2].